 The Unitarian Universalist Association (the "Association") was formed in 1961, when the American Unitarian Association and the Universalist Church of America merged to form one entity with the purpose of creating an association of congregations in support of liberal religion.
 The Association is governed by a board of trustees elected by the delegates of the General Assembly.
-An elected president, a board-appointed treasurer, a chief operating officer and nine other staff group directors form the leadership council, which manages the day-to-day business of the Association.
+An elected president, a board-appointed treasurer, a board appointed executive vice president and nine other staff group directors form the leadership council, which manages the day-to-day business of the Association.